cleitinhodev/OrganizeFiles/README.md

 The renaming process is simple and fast.
 Follow these steps:

 1. **Select the folder**: Choose the directory containing the files you want to rename.
-You can do this manually or by clicking the "Browse" button.
+You can do this manually or by clicking the "Search" button.

 2. **Choose the organization method**:
    - **Type**: Organizes the files into folders named after their respective formats, e.g., .mp3 files will be placed into a folder called "MP3".